 We have had nothing but positive experiences both as surfers and hosts.
 In general try to give 5-10days notice, if you're staying a few days offer to cook or bring a bottle of wine and be open-minded and considerate.
 You'll meet some great people!

 On the road for a while?
 Why not invest in a van and pay no accommodation costs for your entire trip?
 We are currently living in ours and travelling through the Balkans.
 Here's a list of vanlife essentials to get you ready for life on the road.

 A habit Max and I get into while we're travelling is to only eat 2 meals a day.
 We often have some fruit or muesli bars as a quick morning snack but we don't eat a proper meal until 11-12ish which then keeps us going until dinner.
 Many hostels in Europe offer free breakfast so take advantage!
 Fill up and, if your feeling extra thrifty, make some sandwiches and take some fruit for a packed lunch.

 Hostels and Airbnbs also often have a kitchen available for use.
 If you're staying in one place for a few days consider heading to a supermarket and cooking some simple pasta or rice dishes to save some money.
 Team up with some other travellers to buy in bulk.
-Friends of mine did this in Mexico and averaged about 20c per person for a decent meal.
+Friends of mine did this in Bosnia and Herzegovina and averaged about 50c per person for a decent meal.

 If the weather is decent then make use of the abundant bakeries in Europe for a cheap picnic lunch in the park or square.